chitikjb/rtInterviewChallenge/README.md

 * For this test purposes, the name is the unique identifier.
 Meaning there can't be two drivers with the same name.
 * The `Driver` command is issued before a `Trip` for a driver when parsing the input text file sequentially.
 * The data is not persisted to any database.
 The program uses it's stack and heap memory and is lost when program terminates.
+* The endtime of a trip is always after starttime of the trip.

 # Objects